Sutherland, South Africa

-Sutherland is a town with about 2,841 inhabitants in the Northern Cape province of South Africa.
-It lies in the western Roggeveld Mountains in the Karoo.
+Sutherland is a small town in the Northern Cape province of South Africa.
+It has a population of 2,836 and lies in the western Roggeveld Mountains of the Karoo.

 History

+Sutherland was founded in 1855 as a church and market town serving local sheep farmers.
+It developed on the farm De List and was named after Reverend Henry Sutherland, who travelled annually from Worcester to the Roggeveld to conduct church services.
+A congregation was established the same year.

-Sutherland was founded in 1855 as a church and market town to serve the area's sheep farmers.
-By 1872 the town had a population of 138 registered citizens living in 19 houses.
-The large Dutch Reformed church in the centre of Sutherland was built in 1899.
+On 8 November 1858, 30 of the 50 plots were sold.
+By 1872, the town had 138 registered residents living in 19 houses.
+The Dutch Reformed Church in the town centre was built in 1899.

-During the Anglo Boer War the church was used as a fort by garrisoned British soldiers.
-During the war a number of engagements between British and Boer forces occurred in the town.
-In one such engagement a force of 250 Boer commandos attacked the local British garrison for 10 hours.
-The ruins of a fort can be found on the outskirts of town on the hill called Rebelskop.
-This was named after this engagement.
+During the Anglo Boer War, British troops used the church as a fort.
+Several clashes between British and Boer forces took place in the town.
+In one engagement, 250 Boer commandos attacked the British garrison for ten hours.
+The ruins of a fort remain on a hill outside the town called Rebelskop, named after this event.